magnusviri/tea-notes/wiki/basics.md

 If a file ends in ".py", tea will automatically add +python.org.
 It helps to understand what is going on behind the scenes though, which is why I explained everything.
 Run it like this.

 	tea ./script.py

+## Use Tea to Install Something

+Right now there is no difference between running something with Tea and installing something and running it.
+So if you only want to install something, then run a command that doesn't do anything.

+Example, install Python if missing.

+	tea +python.org python --version

+Or

+	tea +python.org echo ""

 ## Intermediate Tea usage